Didisimmons/LILELI-QUIZ-GAME/test.md

     1. Go to the home page and scroll all the way down to the product section.

     2. Confirm that the comic products are divided into three equal columns with different card container designs.
 A picture, a title, some engaging text, and a button should all be included in the design of the card container.
 When the three columns are adjusted, they should be responsive and conform to the screen size.
-On a mobile device, each card container should take up the entire width of the screen, with one card container per column.
+On a mobile device, each card container should take up the entire width of the screen, with one card container per row.

          On a desktop device, the card container with the image, title, and brief introductory text is present, and the container is responsive as it adjusts to different screen sizes.
 The fonts and buttons are also responsive to the width of the screen.
 As the screen width is reduced to different breakpoints, the card container collapses from three images per row to one image per row on a mobile device.
 This is done to ensure that the card container content is visible, appealing and not appearing clustered.